AriFordsham/GHCWiki/haddock-comments.md

 When a doc token is encountered by the parser, it tries to parse the content of the token.
 This is done by invoking a special Alex lexer ([compiler/parser/HaddockLex.x](/trac/ghc/browser/ghc/compiler/parser/HaddockLex.x)) and Happy parser ([compiler/parser/HaddockParse.y](/trac/ghc/browser/ghc/compiler/parser/HaddockParse.y)), taken directly from the old Haddock sources.
 This process turns the token into a value of type `HsDoc RdrName`, representing the (internal structure of the) comment.
 It can then be stored in the Haskell AST by the parser at the appropriate place.
 A lot of places (constructors) in the AST definition ([compiler/hsSyn](/trac/ghc/browser/ghc/compiler/hsSyn)) allow `HsDoc`s, and more can be added.

-Putting a doc comment at a place where the parser doesn't expect it will result in a parse error.
+A doc token at a place where the parser doesn't expect it will result in a parse error.

 # Binding groups